stadium-software/user-management-portal/README.md

 # User Management Portal <!-- omit in toc -->

+This application serves three main purposes:

-An application for the management of users across multiple Stadium applications
+1. Facilitating the management of users across multiple Stadium applications
+2. Enabling the bulk management of users
+3. Providing users with a dashboard containing all their Stadium applications

 - [Version](#version)
 - [Portal Setup](#portal-setup)